studentutu/LegendsForTheDead/README.md

 Personal Project

 # TO DO:
-1. Need to improve the Dependency Injection (it should not be binded to monobehaviour)
+1. Fixed - Need to improve the Dependency Injection (it should not be binded to monobehaviour)
 1. Need to test the Deletion and Loading of the Data
 1. Need to create a resource manager
-1. Need to create loggic for Game World Data (what to save)
+1. Need to create logic for Game World Data (what to save)